InfinitumForm/cf-geoplugin/readme.txt

    <p>We have what you need</p>
 [/cfgeo_map]`

-With this plugin you can easy setup your google map.
+With this plugin you can easy setup your Google Map.

 **GEO BANNER:** With this plugin you have also ability to make a dynamic content (text, images, banners, videos...) and target your messages to people from certain regions, track IP address, setup WordPress to work on user's timezone, etc. The possibilities are huge, you can increase conversions, use this plugin like support for your custom template, build your own plugin and use CF Geo Plugin like additional option, etc.